Programs Of Study

-The Drafting program at UACCM examines a wide range of drafting and design experiences to better prepare students for entry-level positions in the drafting industry.
-The program introduces students to the drafting profession, principles, and the technology used within the different drafting fields.
+The Drafting program at UACCM examines a wide range of drafting and design experiences to prepare students for entry-level positions in the drafting industry.
+The program introduces students to the drafting profession, principles, and technology used within the different drafting fields.
 Throughout the program, students learn and work with the following computer-aided drafting and 3-D modeling programs: AutoCAD, Inventor Professional, Revit Suite, and SDS/2.
-Students learn basic techniques for residential and commercial drafting, structural steel drafting, machine and mechanical drafting, and engineering drafting.
+Students learn basic techniques for residential and commercial drafting, structural steel drafting, machine and mechanical drafting.
 Realistic projects and working with clients are incorporated into the semester projects.
 The Drafting program curriculum includes the study of design concepts and sustainability theories to give students an edge in today’s workplace.

 EARLY CHILDHOOD DEVELOPMENT

 The Early Childhood Development (ECD) program combines classroom study and field experience with children from birth to eight years of age.
 Students gain an understanding of the social, emotional, intellectual, and physical growth and development of all children within an inclusive environment.

 Completion of the A.A.S. program includes 330 hours of field experience, all of which is gained through UACCM’s Earle Love Child Study Center — a fully licensed child care center — and other quality sites.